 How Does the Venture X $300 Travel Credit Work?

-Each and every year of card membership, you'll receive a $300 travel credit that is redeemable only through the Capital One Travel Portal.
+Each year that you hold the Capital One Venture X card, you'll receive a $300 travel credit that is redeemable only through the Capital One Travel Portal.

 - Unlike many American Express card benefits, there is no enrollment requirement.
 You get the benefit just for being a cardholder.